-New this year: We encourage Regional Managers to offer two rounds of Pool Play so that teams have more opportunities to battle.
-There are suggested schedules in this Manual are for two rounds of Pool Play.
+Regional Managers should plan two rounds of Pool Play so that teams have more opportunities to battle.
+The suggested schedules in this Manual are for two rounds of Pool Play.

 Set up round robin matches in groups of three teams.